tamelabe/PostgreSQL_bootcamp/README.md

 | **Allowed**                               |                                                                                                                          |
 | Language                        | ANSI SQL                                                                                              |

 Please find a union of pizzerias that have orders either from women or  from men.
+Other words, you should find a set of pizzerias names have been ordered by females only and make "UNION" operation with set of pizzerias names have been ordered by males only.
+Please be aware with word “only” for both genders.
 For any SQL operators with sets don’t save duplicates (`UNION`, `EXCEPT`, `INTERSECT`).
 Please sort a result by the pizzeria name.
 The data sample is provided below.

 | pizzeria_name |